Chakra Chart Meaning

 What Are the Seven Chakras?

-Below are several chakra charts and their colors, along with their Sanskrit names, energetic frequency, guiding emotions and themes.
+So below are several chakra charts and their colors, along with their Sanskrit names, energetic frequency, guiding emotions and themes.
 This is your intuition’s way of letting you know where you need healing.

 Pin your favorite chakra chart below!